 He was a vital part of the county’s batting unit, whether it be in the middle order in four-day cricket or against the new ball in the limited overs arena.

-The bullish left hander, who will almost certainly pass 8,000 first-class career runs in 2016, came through the Academy at Headingley and played international age group cricket from under 15s to under 19s.
+The former bullish left hander came through the Academy at Headingley and played international age group cricket from under 15s to under 19s.

 A highly respected leader who has also skippered the England Lions, his rein as county captain has not been without incident.

 He came within a whisker of leading his troops to Championship glory in his first season in charge 2010 before relegation struck the following season.
 He did, however, ensure his players responded in the best possible way by leading them to promotion from Division Two in 2012 as well as to the Friends Life t20 final and to the prestigious Champions League event in South Africa.

 In 2013, he led his side to second in the table upon Yorkshire’s return to Division One.
 The White Rose were the front runners in the title race for large parts of the season.

 Gale, the co founder of the ProCoach Cricket Academy with ex Tyke Chris Taylor, has 20 first-class hundreds under his belt ahead of 2016.

 He started out in league cricket at Gomersal as an eight-year-old, and has also played for Driffield and Bradford League side Cleckheaton, the club he calls home.